Nooshu/NestJS-Frontend/README.md

 > 💡 **Why NestJS?** Discover how NestJS + Express.js + GOV.UK Frontend provides a more powerful and maintainable solution compared to vanilla Express.js in our [Key Features Guide](docs/KEYFEATURES.md).

 ## Migration Guide

+:rotating_light: **Note**: This PoC is not intended for use with ExUI at this stage; its application is envisioned as a future goal of the project. :rotating_light:

 We provide comprehensive documentation for migrating from the [HMCTS Express.js template](https://github.com/hmcts/expressjs-template) to this NestJS-based solution: